 Prioritize Ending Chronic Homelessness.

 Participation in the 100,000 Homes Campaign catapulted the community’s outreach efforts.
 Using a Housing First approach, Memphis-Shelby County has been conducting aggressive outreach to identify chronically homeless persons and connect them with permanent supportive housing.
 Providers use the Vulnerability Index and the Vulnerability Assessment Tool to identify chronically homeless, high barrier persons then connect them with permanent supportive housing.
-Since October 2012, 66 of the most vulnerable, chronically homeless persons have been placed in permanent supportive housing units.
+Since October 2012, 78 of the most vulnerable, chronically homeless persons have been placed in permanent supportive housing beds.
 Supportive services are coordinated using an approach similar to Assertive Community Treatment.
 Outreach partners meet twice monthly to review the vulnerability list and match those individuals with an appropriate housing provider.

 Convert Transitional Housing.

 A core focus of addressing homelessness has been decreasing the community’s reliance on transitional housing.
 The Community Alliance for the Homeless has focused on orienting providers to opportunities to convert transitional housing units, including providing cost and outcome comparisons between transitional housing and rapid re-housing.